New South Wales Consolidated Acts

 (b) as quickly as is reasonably practicable.

-(5) The police officer or other person must conduct the least invasive kind of search practicable in the circumstances.
+(5) The police officer must conduct the least invasive kind of search practicable in the circumstances.

-(6) The police officer or other person must not search the genital area of the person searched, or in the case of female or a transgender person who identifies as a female, the person’s breasts unless the police officer or person suspects on reasonable grounds that it is necessary to do so for the purposes of the search.
+(6) The police officer must not search the genital area of the person searched, or in the case of female or a transgender person who identifies as a female, the person's breasts unless the police officer suspects on reasonable grounds that it is necessary to do so for the purposes of the search.

-(7) A search must be conducted by a police officer or other person of the same sex as the person searched or by a person of the same sex under the direction of the police officer or other person concerned.
+(7) A search must be conducted by a police officer of the same sex as the person searched.

 (8) A search of a person must not be carried out while the person is being questioned.
 If questioning has not been completed before a search is carried out, it must be suspended while the search is carried out.